chengchenglee/nrc_av_ui/src/nrc_video_production_tool/ReadMe.md

 ```
 pip3 install -r $HOME/projects/nrc_ws/src/nrc_av_ui/src/nrc_video_production_tool/requirements.txt
 ```
-Note : If you encounter errors, re-run this latest command.
+Note: If you encounter errors, re-run this latest command.
 There should be messages like "Requirement already satisfied" printed for all the packages listed in the "requirements.txt" file.

 - Install required ROS package
 ```